elefler1/Python-Projects/README.md

-# Python--Projects
+# Python-Projects
-This repository contains all of my Python projects that I’ve created while learning or practicing Python.
+This repository contains all of my Python projects, learning material, and basic programs.

-Current programs include:
+Current content includes:
-- madlibs game
-- basic python calculator
-- weight converter
-- countdown timer
-- compound interest calculator
-- temperature conversion calculator
+- Python-Learning